IEEE-USA Can Help You Start an Employment Network in Your Section

 Download the report

 This IEEE-USA webinar focused on helping IEEE members/Sections build and maintain support groups to help boost members' job searches.
 For those considering starting an Employment Network, this webinar can be used as a tool to learn:

 - Getting results

-Sherri Edwards, a consultant on career achievement and past IEEE-USA webinar speaker helps both individuals and companies in their needs to find rewarding work and build better workplaces lead this webinar discussion.
+Sherri Edwards, a consultant on career achievement and past IEEE-USA webinar speaker who helps both individuals and companies find rewarding work and build better workplaces, lead this webinar discussion.

 Employment Network Module